-LADCO works to understand the causes of ground level ozone pollution in the Great Lakes region.
+LADCO works to understand the causes of ground level ozone pollution, also known as smog, in the Great Lakes region.
 This page provides the state of the science information on ozone chemistry, sources, and mitigation strategies.

 Overarching question: How can the LADCO member states with ozone pollution issues most effectively address these issues?